 CAHOOTS Correspondence Workbook Program

 Beacons Franklin Summer ProgramJoin Community Education and YWCA Beacons at Franklin Middle School for an in-person summer of activities and leadership for students entering 1st-9th grade.
-Program is Monday-Friday June 21-August 6, free and includes breakfast and lunch.
+This free program runs Monday-Friday from June 21-August 6 and includes breakfast and lunch.
 Activities will include: Music Production, Soccer, Basketball, Biking, Swimming Lessons, Boxing Fitness, DIY crafts and more.
 Transportation provided from park stop locations.
 For more information contact Wendell.Johnson@mpls.k12.mn.us.
 Registration form.

 *This program is funded by a 21st Century Community Learning Center Grant.